vel2006/Errox_10/README.md

 3) Windows_Server.html: Used for holding the code for the server file on windows.

+Linux:

+1) Linux_Client_Updater.html: Used for holding the code for the newest version of Errox_10_Client.sh

 Border/Testers:

 1) page.html:  For creating the main file used in testing Errox_10's instalation